Eurofins-Hackathon/Copilot-Bootcamp/README.md

 - [Air Crash Investigation ✈ Troubleshooting and Fine-Tuning](#)

 ### Safe Landing ✈ Review and Future of AI in Coding
-The session concludes with a recap of AI's role in coding, emphasizing improved developer flows, context understanding, balancing AI reliance with verification, maintaining core skills, and avoiding AI over-reliance, followed by a Q&A session, a discussion on AI's future in programming, encouragement for further Copilot exploration with resources, and an exclusive preview of Copilot's roadmap and features like Copilot Chat's application in GitHub.com.
+The session ends with a summary of how AI helps in coding.
+It highlights better workflows for developers, how AI understands context, and the importance of checking AI's work.
+It stresses keeping essential skills sharp and not depending too much on AI.
+This is followed by a Q&A session.
+There's a talk about AI's future in programming.
+Attendees are encouraged to explore Copilot more, with resources provided.
+There's also a sneak peek at Copilot's upcoming features, including how Copilot Chat works on GitHub.com.

 - [Safe Landing ✈ Review and Future of AI in Coding](#)